 Experiential Design | Spatial Design | Food & Drink | Hospitality

 While filming in Warsaw, a lack of good eateries and watering holes inspired Kai to create Sense, Poland’s first wódka bar — something akin to introducing the bikini to the Côte d’Azur.
 He then worked with Historic Landmark Preservation Authorities to renovate a WWII ruin into KOM, a 240-seat restaurant with three bars and a library that helped revitalize the derelict Warsaw Ghetto.
 During sommelier training, he became enchanted with California and moved to savvy San Francisco.
 There he captured the zeitgeist by converting a 1957 Greyhound into mobile bustaurant, Diamond Lil, and earned industry and media accolades as a pioneer of the global food truck revolution.
 He launched the World’s 50 Best Restaurant Awards’ “Who To Watch,” at London’s Guildhall, with honourary scarves he designed for the world’s best chefs.
-In preparation for the Sochi Olympics, Kai took on the daunting challenge of developing and launching Visa’s white-label concierge services across Russia, which entailed identifying highly regarded vendors and establishing priveleged aspirational access for 65M+ end-users.
+In preparation for the Sochi Olympics, Kai was asked to develop and launch Visa’s concierge services across Russia, which entailed identifying highly regarded vendors and establishing priveleged aspirational access for 65M+ end-users.